Sunday, May 6th, 2012

 I was perusing some other music teacher blogs (kinda lame for spring break, I know, but one of you got me sick so I don’t have much else to do) and came across a post and video illustrating the high level music students must be held to.
 The same concept is demonstrated in Thomas Duffy’s “A+: A ‘Precise’ Prelude and an ‘Excellent’ March.”
 In the video, the conductor asks the band to play a passage “perfectly” with no mistakes.
 He asks them to play a second time, only this time, each player adds one intentional mistake.
 For the third run, he asks the players to play no mistakes and to add expression (you know- dynamics, articulation- the elusive elements we are always chasing).Watch the video and leave a comment!

-Friday, April 8th, 2011
+April 8, 2011

 The Importance of Practicing your Instrument